 C. Required status reports: For an agency that has failed to submit audit or agreed-upon procedures reports as required by this rule, and has therefore been designated as "at risk" due to late reports, the state auditor requires the agency to submit written status reports to the OSA on each March 15, June 15, September 15, and December 15 that the agency is not in compliance with this rule.
 Status reports are not required for agencies that are included on the "at risk" list solely due to an adverse or disclaimed independent auditor's opinion.
-The status report shall be signed by a member of the agency's governing authority, a designee of the governing authority or a member of the agency stop management.
-If the agency has a contract with an IPA to conduct the audit or perform the AUP engagements for agencies with late reports are responsible for assisting these agencies in complying with the reporting requirements of this section.
-Failure to do so shall be noted by the OSA and taken in to account during the IPA Firm Profile evaluation process.
+The status report shall be signed by a member of the agency's governing authority, a designee of the governing authority or a member of the agency is top management.
+If the agency has a contract with an IPA to conduct the audit or perform the AUP engagement, the agency must send the IPA a copy of the quarterly status report.
+IPAs engaged to audit or perform AUP engagements for agencies with late reports are responsible for assisting these agencies in complying with the reporting requirements of this section.
+Failure to do so shall be noted by the OSA and taken into account during the IPA Firm Profile evaluation process.
 At a minimum, the quarterly written status report shall include:

-(1) upon procedures;

-a detailed explanation of the agency's efforts to complete and submit its audit or agreedthe current status of any ongoing audit or agreed-upon procedures work; any obstacles encountered by the agency in completing its audit or agreed-upon procedures; and
+(1) a detailed explanation of the agency's efforts to complete and submit its audit or agreedupon procedures;

+the current status of any ongoing audit or agreed-upon procedures work; (2)

+any obstacles encountered by the agency in completing its audit or agreed-upon (3)

+procedures; and

 (4) a projected completion date for the financial audit or agreed-upon procedures report.
-[2.2.2.9 NMAC - Rp, 2 2.2.9 NMAC, [3/10/2020] 3/23/2021]
+[2.2.2.9 NMAC - Rp, 2 2.2.9 NMAC, 3/23/2021]

-2.2.2.10 GENERAL CRITERIA:
+GENERAL CRITERIA: 2.2.2.10 A.

-[Scope of] Annual financial and compliance audits:
+Annual financial and compliance audits:

-(1) The financial audit shall cover the entire financial reporting entity including the primary government and the component units of the primary government, if any.
+The financial audit shall cover the entire financial reporting entity including the primary (1) government and the component units of the primary government, if any.
 For any financial and compliance audit the agency should produce all documents necessary to conduct the engagement.

 (a) The primary government shall determine whether an agency that is a separate legal entity from the primary government is a component unit of the primary government as defined by GASBS 14, 39, 61, and 80 (as amended).
 The flowchart at GASBS 61.68 may be useful in making this determination.
 The primary government shall notify all other agencies determined to be component units by September 15 of the subsequent fiscal year.
 Failure to meet this due date results in a compliance finding.
 IPAs shall use GASB guidelines as found in relevant GASBS to determine the correct presentation of the component unit.
-All agencies that meet the criteria to be a component unit of the primary government shall be included with the audited financial statements of the primary government by discrete presentation or blended, as appropriate. [unless otherwise approved by the state auditor.
-An exemption shall be requested by the primary government, in writing, from the state auditor in order to present a component unit as other than a discrete component unit.
-The request for an exemption shall include a detailed explanation, conclusion and supporting documentation justifying the request for blended component unit presentation.
-Documentation of the state auditor's approval of the blended component unit presentation shall accompany the bound hard copy of the report submitted to OSA for review.]
-Component units are reported using the government financial reporting format if they have one or more of the characteristics described at

-AAG SLV 1.01.
+All agencies that meet the criteria to be a component unit of the primary government shall be included with the audited financial statements of the primary government by discrete presentation or blended, as appropriate.
+Component units are reported using the government financial reporting format if they have one or more of the characteristics described at AAG SLV 1.01.
 If a component unit does not qualify to be reported using the governmental format and is not statutorily required to be reported using the governmental format, that fact shall be explained in the notes to the financial statements (summary of significant accounting policies: financial reporting entity).
 If there was a change from the prior year's method of presenting a component unit or change in component units reported, the notes to the financial statements shall disclose the reason(s) for the change.